 Can I disable my computer or external hard drive backup without canceling my plan?

 Yes.
 You can disable your computer or external hard drive backup, or specify which folders to back up, in Dropbox Backup.
 Disabling your computer or external hard drive backup is not the same as canceling the subscription.

 What happens to my backup if I change or cancel my plan?

 If you change or cancel your plan, your backups will remain available but the size will be limited to the storage quota of your plan.
 If you exceed your storage quota, automatic backups will stop.

 Is there a file size limit on the Backup plan?

 Yes.
 The maximum file size you can back up is 2 TB.

 What if I already have more than one backup in my account?

-The Dropbox Backup plan provides an unlimited backup of only one computer.
-If you have set up multiple backups on another Dropbox plan, you’ll be prompted to choose one of them to maintain with Dropbox Backup.
+The Dropbox Backup plan provides unlimited storage to back up one computer and one external hard drive.
+If you've set up multiple backups on another Dropbox plan, you’ll be prompted to choose one of them to maintain with Dropbox Backup.
 Your other backups will stop and will be subject to the storage quota of your account.